rstefanic/desktop-cleaner/README.md

 Takes any file on your desktop that's not a folder or shortcut, and either stores it in a folder that's dated or deletes the folder.

---clean   >>> Puts all the extra files into a folder that's dated --delete  >>> Delets all of the extra files on your desktop
+--clean   >>> Puts all the extra files into a folder that's dated

+--delete  >>> Deletes all of the extra files on your desktop